 According to Cook, the first two years in a child’s life focuses on sensory development, followed by sensory motor development from ages two to four years which explores touch.
 “At the age of two, a child does not yet know where their body is and they need to explore and see how their bodies can move in a three-dimensional world.

 “This is where motor planning skills becomes important so that children can learn to problem solve.
 Cook highlights the need for traditional play time with educational toys that can encourage problem solving skills.
 She believes that a child who does not learn to problem solve in the classroom, playground or at home and in the community will have trouble tackling issues later on in life.”

 Cook further stresses the importance of nurturing a child’s interest when it comes to toys, and to not force children onto toys that a parent thinks he or she should be playing with.
 If the toys or games speak to the child’s interest, the child will be more inclined to play.

 Children need to learn from their surroundings

-Children need to learn from a very young age how to react to the world around them, and playing with toys such as dolls and action figures can help with understanding feelings of empathy, as well as help to build social skills.
+Children need to learn from a very young age how to react to the world around them and playing with toys such as dolls and action figures can help with understanding feelings of empathy, as well as help to build social skills.

 “Play is relationship building.
 This is the space where social skills are developed and parents must be mindful that it’s not about getting the game right, it’s about the experience the child is having.
-Never force a child to play, let them discover their surroundings” said Cook.
+Never force a child to play, let them discover their surroundings” says Cook.